 Protecting against inflation

 Over time, the value of your income will reduce.
 Think about it this way - what you buy today with a £1 coin, will probably cost more to purchase in the future.
-You can protect your income against those effects by introducing an escalating level of income that's tied to the rate of inflation, but this will reduce the level of your starting income.
+You can protect your income against those effects by introducing an escalating level of income that's tied to the rate of inflation or a set percentage, but this will reduce the level of your starting income.

 Receiving your income